Moment of inertia: Center of oscillation

 Notice that the distance to the center of oscillation of the seconds pendulum must be adjusted to accommodate different values for the local acceleration of gravity.
 Kater's pendulum is a compound pendulum that uses this property to measure the local acceleration of gravity, and is called a gravimeter.

 Measuring moment of inertia

 The moment of inertia of a complex system such as a vehicle or airplane around its vertical axis can be measured by suspending the system from three points to form a trifilar pendulum.
 A trifilar pendulum is a platform supported by three wires designed to oscillate in torsion around its vertical centroidal axis.
 The period of oscillation of the trifilar pendulum yields the moment of inertia of the system.

 Moment of inertia of area

-Moment of inertia of area is also known as the second moment of area.
+Moment of inertia of area is also known as the second moment of area and its physical meaning is completely different from the mass moment of inertia.

 These calculations are commonly used in civil engineering for structural design of beams and columns.
 Cross-sectional areas calculated for vertical moment of the x-axis $I_{xx}$ and horizontal moment of the y-axis $I_{yy}$.